hku-systems/SOTER/README.md

   baseline uses fixed fingerprints), owing to the randomness, `figure8a-oblifp.pdf` may not exactly match the form of standard normal distribution (but should be similar).
-You can ignore it directly, or you can reproduce this figure by re-trying the following command (might need several times) and check the produced figure:
+You can ignore it directly, or you can reproduce this figure by re-trying the following command (might need multiple times) and check the produced figure:
   ```shell
     cd ~/atc22-artifact/SOTER/fingerprint_obliviousness/figure8a
     bash ./runobli.sh